urshofer/automatic-cinema-server/README.md

 $ sudo npm install
 ```

-- Edit the configuration file: _config.js

 **Configuration**

-- Most likely, you need to change the path to ImageMagick's convert command and ffmpeg:
+- Probably you need to change the path to ImageMagick's convert command and ffmpeg.
+If you leave the variables empty, the server assumes that ffmpeg and convert are within the path environment.

 ```
+Examples:

+_Subdirectory of the server_
 ffmpeg_path: 		__dirname + '/bin/osx/ffmpeg/bin/'

+_Subdirectory of the library directory (whereas subdirectory defaults to __dirname)_
+ffmpeg_path: 		GLOBAL.lib_name + '/bin/osx/ffmpeg/bin/'

+_Absolute path_
 convert_path: 		'/opt/ImageMagick/bin/'

+_Default settings_
+convert_path: 		''

 ```

 - The server uses Port 3000 by default.
 Unless you have other services running or firewall restrictions, you can leave the default settings.